starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-13-bare-minimum-cloud-foundry-staging-an-app.md

   name: smart-business-template
 ---
 {% include JB/setup %}

+In this article I introduce the core piece of Cloud Foundry that knows the difference between a Ruby on Rails application and a Java Play application, and more importantly, how to prepare and run those applications.
+The Stager.

 In the previous article in the "Bare Minimum Cloud Foundry" series, I introduced the truly barest minimum of Cloud Foundry to deploy applications - the Droplet Execution Agent (DEA) and the pub-sub message bus NATS.